gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 {: #sctp-dtls-chunk-structure title="DTLS Chunk Structure"}

    {: vspace="0"}
-   DCI: 2 bits (unsigned integer)
+   DCI: 8 bits (unsigned integer)
-   : DTLS Connection Index is the lower two bits of an DTLS Connection Index counter.
+   : DTLS Connection Index is the lower eight bits of an DTLS Connection Index counter.
 This is a counter implemented in DTLS in SCTP that is used to identify which DTLS connection instance that is capable of processing any received packet.
 This counter is recommended to be 64-bit to guarantee no lifetime issues for the SCTP Association.

-   Flags: 6 bits
-   : Chunk Flag bits not currently used by DTLS in SCTP.
-They MUST be set to zero (0) and MUST be ignored on reception.
-They MAY be used in future updated specifications for DTLS in SCTP.

-   Payload: variable length
-   : One or more DTLS records.
+   Payload: variable length : One or more DTLS records.
 In cases more than one DTLS record is included all DTLS records except the last MUST include a length field.
 Note that this matches what is specified in DTLS 1.3 {{RFC9147}} will always include the length field in each record.

 # DTLS Chunk Integration